 After the first year of service, staff are entitled to one-month full pay and one month half pay, increasing each year up to a maximum of five years’ service where payment is made for 6 months full pay and 6 months half pay.

 We employ people on a variety of contracts, both full and part-time, over a range of working hours and patterns.
-The College also has policies to support in managing a work-life balance, including flexible working, time off for dependants leave, and a career break policy.
+The College also has policies to support in managing a work-life balance, including flexible working, and a career break policy.

 We support employees in terms of Maternity/Adoption/Paternity/Shared Parental leave and pay including offering additional occupational pay in the case of maternity leave.